Mikaela/mikaela.github.io/pages/irc.markdown

 ---

-I am on multiple IRC networks and finding me on those should be easy as depending on network my channel list is mostly visible with `/whois Mikaela Mikaela`.
-I also recommend checking `/msg NickServ info Mikaela`
+I am on multiple IRC networks and finding me on those should be easy as (depending on network) my channel list is mostly visible with `/whois Mikaela Mikaela`.
+I also recommend checking `/msg NickServ info Mikaela`.

-To verify that you are talking to me, I encourage you to check [my OTR key] which will also verify my identity even if I was using different nick which is possible depending on network.
+*To verify that you are talking to me, I encourage you to check [my OTR key] which will also verify my identity even if I was using different nick which is possible depending on network.*

 [my OTR key]:(../keys)